GrantTrebbin/BarCodeFlasher/README.md

 to modulate an LED replicating a the reflected light pattern of a bar code.

-The Barcode contains the string "Test[carriage return]123"
+The Barcode is a code 128 Bar Code containing the string "Test[carriage return]123"